Employee surveys. What are they, should you be using them and are they really worth the hype? The simple answer is yes, yes and yes.

 How can employee surveys help you?

-When it comes to surveying your team, you’ve got nothing to lose and everything to gain.
-Surveys are a simple and effective way to collect feedback, and best of all, they can be free if your budget is limited.
+When it comes to employee surveys, you’ve got nothing to lose and everything to gain.
+Employee surveys are a simple and effective way to collect feedback, and best of all, they can be free if your budget is limited.

 You’ve noticed the general workplace ‘buzz’ has decreased over the past few months.
-With no obvious reason coming to mind, you decide to take a closer look into why this has happened so you can turn things around, pronto.
+With no obvious reason coming to mind, you decide to take a closer look into why employee engagement is low so you can turn things around, pronto.

-You begin designing an employee engagement survey to understand how your employees’ are feeling.
-The survey includes 10 different questions and allows for general feedback to be submitted anonymously.
-You make it anonymous as you want your team to be completely honest with their responses.
+You begin designing an employee engagement survey to understand how your employees are feeling.
+The engagement survey includes 10 different questions and allows for general feedback to be submitted anonymously.
+Using anonymous surveys allows your team to be completely honest with their responses.

 - Committing to organising quarterly celebrations for the team

 - Reviewing workload and the need for additional headcount

 - Implementing a culture of recognition and attaching a monetary reward for great work when employees go above and beyond in their role (Recognition in Employment Hero can help you do this)